kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 subsequent paginated requests.

 The user can then use these changed block metadata to retrieve the actual data blocks.
-The design and implementation of this segment of the datapath is slated for future KEPs.
+The design and implementation of the block data retrieval segment of the datapath is slated for future KEPs.

 ### High Availability Mode